humblehustler94/myFlix-client/README.md

 -----------------------------------------
 ##3.2 TASK - Building with JavaScript
-- Create a new GitHub Branch off the main branch Installing the following dependenices for project
+- Create a new GitHub Branch off the main branch.
+Installing the following dependenices for project
 - npm install -g parcel
 - npm install --save react react-dom